 17th November 2020

 We want different things from our homes as the seasons change.
-And as we move into an uncertain winter this year, we need our living space to provide us with an abundance of comfort and cosy security.
+And in the midst of an uncertain winter, we need our living space to provide us with an abundance of comfort and cosy security.

 Even if we’ve already got the hygge factor turned up to 11, we may still just fancy a change – many of us having spent a lot more time in our homes this year than we ever would normally.